 - ART = Antigen Rapid Test

-- As of 12th July, Singapore is in Phase 3 heightened alert.
-This means that groups of 5 can socialise and dine in.
+- As of 10th August, Singapore is in Phase 2 heightened alert.
+This means that groups of 5 can socialise and dine in [Subject to vaccination status].
 However, this also applies to events!

 1. Decide your event type